ahwingo/wingobot/README.md

 This results in a MatPlotLib GUI, which the user can click to place their stones.
 NOTE: You must click the "move" icon before the stones will appear on the display.
 Stay in the mode throughout the game.
-WARNING: Click slowly and wait for the bot to respond, otherwise you may steal the bots turn.
+WARNING: Click slowly and wait for the bot to respond, otherwise you may steal the bot's turn.

 ![MPL GUI](analysis/images/b52_bomber.png)